u5ele55/u5ele55/README.md

 I am a second-year student of Applied Mathematics and Computer Science at St. Petersburg State Electrotechnical University.
 My favorite programming languages are Dart and Python.
-I love to develop mobile apps with Flutter and automate any kind of work with Python.
+I love to develop mobile apps with Flutter and automate any kind of work.

 ### My knowledge